ShadyGBC/odin-recipes/README.md

 # odin-recipes
-Created a site for cooking recipes which includes an easy to-do pasta, salad and dessert recipes.
+Created a site for cooking recipes which includes easy to-do pasta, salad and dessert recipes.